pupil-labs/pupil-docs/neon/index.md

       link: /pupil-cloud/

 cards:
-  - title: Get started
+  - title: Getting Started
-    details: Learn how to use Neon and collect real-world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: Learn how to make your first recording with Neon and get an overview of the ecosystem!
     link: { text: View, href: "" }
   - title: General
-    details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: Everything you need to know about Neon, frames, data streams, data formats, and other general topics.
     link: { text: View, href: "" }
   - title: Data Collection
-    details: Learn how to use Neon and collect real-world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: Neon comes with a lot of powerful tools for data collection.
+Learn how to use them here!
     link: { text: View, href: "" }
   - title: Pupil Cloud
-    details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: Pupil Cloud is a powerful tool for managing your data, analyzing your recordings, and collaborating with your team.
+It's our recommended tool for analysis.
     link: { text: View, href: "" }
   - title: Real-Time API
-    details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: You can access the data Neon generates in real-time and remote control it using its real-time API.
+Learn how it works here!
     link: { text: View, href: "" }
   - title: Chat
-    details: Learn how to setup Pupil Invisible eye tracking glasses and collect real world data.
-Connect to Pupil Cloud, manage your data, analyze, and take your research to the next level.
+    details: Come chat with us on Discord!
+Do you have an issues or questions?
+Just wanna say hi?
+Join the chat and drop us a message!
     link: { text: View, href: "" }
 ---